logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jobs/notebook_job.md

 ### Step 2: Create Jupyter Notebook job

-In this snippet we get the `JobsApi` object to get the default job configuration for a `PYTHON` job, set the Jupyter Notebook script to run and create the `Job` object.
+In this snippet we get the `JobsApi` object to get the default job configuration for a `PYTHON` job, set the jupyter notebook file and override the environment to run in, and finally create the `Job` object.

 ```python